Lock1/Java-Functionals/README.md

-# Java-Functionals
+# Functionals

-Personal Java 8+ functional programming utilities
+Personal Java 8+ functional programming utilities.
+Note: Implementation detail might contain some wacky hacks and some question about JLS rules.